Avicted/skogsnet_v2/README.md

 - Saves measurements to a SQLite database (`measurements.db`)
 - Prints each measurement to the console with a readable timestamp
 - Handles graceful shutdown on Ctrl+C or SIGTERM
+- Exports measurements to a CSV file if specified

 ## Requirements